-If this full program should be carried out we should have built or building in 1921, according to the estimates of survival and standards of classification followed by the general board of the department, an effective navy consisting of 27 battleships, of the first line, 6 battle cruisers, 25 battleships of the second line, 10 armored cruisers, 13 scout cruisers, 5 first-class cruisers, 3 second-class cruisers, 10 third-class cruisers, 108 destroyers, 18 fleet submarines, 157 coast submarines, 6 monitors, 20 gunboats, 4 supply ships, 15 fuel ships, 4 transports, 3 tenders to torpedo vessels, 8 vessels of special types, and 2 ammunition ships.
-This would be a navy fitted to our needs and worthy of our traditions.
-But armies and instruments of war are only part of what has to be considered if we are to consider the supreme matter of national self-sufficiency and security in all its aspects.
-There are other great matters which will be thrust upon our attention whether we will or not.
-There is, for example, a very pressing question of trade and shipping involved in this great problem of national adequacy.
-It is necessary for many weighty reasons of national efficiency and development that we should have a great merchant marine.
-It is high time we repaired our mistake and resumed our commercial independence on the seas.
+The program which will be laid before yot by the secretary of the navy is similarly conceived.
+It involves only a shortening of the time within traditions.
+But armies and instruments of was are only part of what has to be considered if we are to consider the su preme matter of national selfer dician cy and security in all its, aspects There are other great matters, which will be thrust upon our attention whether we will or not.
+There is for example, a very pressing question of trade and shipping involved in this great problem of national adaguacy.
+It is necessary for many weighty rea sons of national efficiency and development that we should have a great whant marine.

+It is high time we repaired our mis take and resumed our commercial independence on the seas.